headstartlabs/headstart-nextapp-supa-stripe/README.md

 - actions: for your server actions
 - sample pages in /app: for your app routing
 - components: contains a example layout + button component
+- fixtures: this is used to create sample stripe pricing product options
+- public: store your svg images here
+- supabase: dedicated supabase database directory to manager migrations and schemas
+- types: store your types here
-- utils: use this for general 3rd party integrations
+- utils: use these helpers for general 3rd party integrations (i.e stripe & supabase)
-  - server.ts: middleware for typescript usage
 - .env.local: for local environment variables

 # Your Typical Next.js ReadMe Below...